kyle1373/AudioSynthesizer/README.md

 If you are using MacOS, run the ECE45MacOS.jar file.
 On MacOS if you get an unidentified developer error, simply click ok.
 Next highlight the Jar File then click open from the dropdown, it will now open successfully.

-You can also build the project yourself by cloning the repo and constructing a .jar file, but it is highly advised to just simply download the .jar files above.
+You can also build the project yourself by cloning the repository and constructing a .jar file, but it is highly advised to just simply download the .jar files above.

 # Usage Instructions